 The durability pivot

-Yes, AI is still the market’s main story.
-It is still the flashy engine getting most of the attention.
+Yes, AI is still the market’s main story but it's still the flashy engine getting most of the attention.
 But underneath that, there is a quieter move towards companies that look built to hold up better when conditions get harder.

 When rates are uncertain and energy markets are under pressure, names like JPMorgan Chase and the major defence contractors start to carry more weight.
-They are not replacing the AI narrative.
-They are becoming part of the way traders read risk appetite, earnings durability and, ultimately, where the market is looking for something more solid to hold on to.
+They are not replacing the AI narrative, rather, they are becoming part of the way traders read risk appetite, earnings durability and, ultimately, where the market is looking for something more solid to hold on to.

 !